Olav Bruin - Architect & Creative Director, Atelier Nomadic

 ATELIER NOMADIC is an architecture and landscape design studio that specializes in biophilic architecture and regenerative landscape design.
 The studio has been honoured with several prestigious international awards including the Architecture Master Prize, International Architecture Award, Design for Asia Award and the UNESCO Prix Versailles.

-We caught up with Olav earlier in December from his studio, an early 19th century monument built in Delfshaven, to find out more about the evolution of his architectural practice and his journey into the world of bamboo, as well as discussing his views on the importance of the vernacular, the future of hotel design and more.
+We caught up with Olav earlier in December ’21 from his studio, an early 19th century monument built in Delfshaven, to find out more about the evolution of his architectural practice and his journey into the world of bamboo.

 Olav Bruin, Architect